Context and overview

 TLS Certificates used by Ambassify are either signed and managed by Cloudflare Inc., Amazon or Let’s Encrypt (as part of Heroku SSL) and issuance is monitored using Certificate Transparency Monitoring by Facebook.

-Customer information electronically transfered must be enclosed in a file and encrypted using a product approved by the Information Security policy set at an appropriate strength.
+Customer information electronically transferred must be enclosed in a file and encrypted using a product approved by the Information Security policy set at an appropriate strength.
 Minimum standard for encryption is AES (256 bit).

 • Any password must be to Ambassify standard.
 Details of the password policy can be found in the Information Security policy.